G2P-Connect/.github/README.md

-# Default repo

-This is the default repo for this effort where discussions and community guidelines are maintained.
+This is the default internal repo, not to be used for any specs or code!